 Involvement with gang-related activities and/or secret organizations is prohibited.
-The use or possession of symbols, that include, but are not limited to drawings, hand signs, hats, attire, and representation related to gang activities is prohibited.
+The use or possession of symbols that include, but are not limited to drawings, hand signs, hats, attire, and representation related to gang activities is prohibited.
 In addition, threats involving stated or implied gang activity are likewise prohibited.
 Persons who join in or solicit others to join in any type of a secret society which includes gangs, will be suspended or expelled in accordance with the Illinois School Code, Article 31-3.

-If a student is found to be involved in the activities prohibited above, the dean will confer with the student and may suspend the student until the next Executive Committee meeting.
-The dean will also inform the principal.
-The dean will make a reasonable attempt to contact and will send a letter to the student's parent(s) or legal guardian informing them of the suspension.
+If a student is found to be involved in the activities prohibited above, the Assistant Principal for Student Supports will confer with the student and may suspend the student until the next Executive Committee meeting.
+The Assistant Principal for Student Supports will also inform the principal.
+The Assistant Principal for Student Supports will make a reasonable attempt to contact and will send a letter to the student's parent(s) or legal guardian informing them of the suspension.
 The dean may refer the matter to the Executive Committee.
 The Executive Committee may extend the suspension to a maximum of ten school days, report the student to the police, and may refer the student to the Superintendent of Schools who may refer the student to the Board of Education for expulsion from school.